jguerreiro/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ## Logic and Development

 * Remove unused or duplicate code
-* An eSpace with a size > 4 MiB normally means bad architecture
+* An eSpace with a size > 4 MB normally means bad architecture
 * Set at least one default button in your Web Screens
 * Avoid changing Site Properties values in your logic
 * Be careful about infinite recursion
-* Hide warnings only for a good reason
+* Hide warnings only for a good reason.
+Suggestion: write these to a log file.
 * More than 20 site properties in one eSpace normally means bad design
 * Avoid using Extensions solely for Web Service consumption
 * Disable auditing of Extensions in Production